bk/wmk/readme.md

 converted, it is quite a bit slower than Python-Markdown.
 Therefore, it is only recommended if you really do need it.
 Often, even if you do, it can be turned on for individual pages or site sections rather than for the entire site.
+(Of course, if you are working with non-markdown, non-HTML input content, using Pandoc is unavoidable.)

-If you decide to use Pandoc for a medium or large site, it is recommended to turn the `use_cache` setting on in the configuration file.
-When doing this, be aware that content that is sensitive to changes apart from the content file will need to be marked as non-cacheable by adding `no_cache: true` to the frontmatter.
-If you for instance call the `pagelist()` shortcode in the page, you would as a rule want to mark the file in this way.
+If you decide to use Pandoc for a medium or large site (or if you have a significant amount of non-markdown content), it is recommended to turn the `use_cache` setting on in the configuration file.
+When doing this, be aware that content that is sensitive to changes apart from the content file itself will need to be marked as non-cacheable by adding `no_cache: true` to the frontmatter.
+If you for instance call the `pagelist()` shortcode in the page, you would normally want to mark the file in this way.

 The `markdown_extensions` setting will of course not affect `pandoc`, but there is one extension which is partially emulated in `wmk`'s Pandoc setup, namely [toc](https://python-markdown.github.io/extensions/toc/).

-If the `toc` frontmatter variable is true and the string `[TOC]` is present on a separate line in a markdown document which is to be processed by pandoc, then it will be asked to generate a table of contents which will be placed in the indicated location, just like the `toc` extension for Python-Markdown does.
+If the `toc` frontmatter variable is true and the string `[TOC]` is present as a separate line in a document which is to be processed by pandoc, then it will be asked to generate a table of contents which will be placed in the indicated location, just like the `toc` extension for Python-Markdown does.
 The `toc_depth` setting (whose default value is 3) is respected as well, although only in its integer form and not as a range (such as `"2-4"`).
-Note that currently this only works for markdown documents, not for other formats such as Org or RST.
+This applies not only to markdown documents but also to the non-markdown formats handled by Pandoc.

 <!-- themes "Available themes" 90 -->